8 Opportunities For Accredited Investors

 • How to become an accredited investor

-Want to learn more about the investment opportunities open to this group of investors?
-Read on.
+If you want to learn more about the investment opportunities open to this group of investors, read on.

 The SEC typically requires "any company offering its equity to register such offerings with the SEC unless the company regards it as an exception."
 Securities not registered with the SEC usually cannot be sold to the public.

-However, while this is universally true, accredited investors are given the opportunity and regulatory clearance by the SEC to purchase securities that fall under the SEC exception list — in essence, unregistered securities.
+However, while this is universally true, accredited investors are given the opportunity and regulatory clearance by the SEC to purchase securities that fall under the SEC exception list — essentially, unregistered securities.

 They are allowed this exclusive access once they meet at least one prerequisite related to their income, asset size, net worth, professional experience, or governance standing.